 For the Miso Marinade with Saikyo Miso (Traditional)

 Gather all the ingredients.
-As you will be marinating this fish for a few days, select the freshest fish possible.
+Select the freshest fish possible, as you will be marinating this fish for a few days.

-Sprinkle salt over the fish and set aside for 30 minutes.
-Salt will draw excess moisture and any fishy smell from the fish.
+Sprinkle salt over the fish and set it aside for 30 minutes.
+The salt will draw out excess moisture and reduce the odor of the fish.

-Mix all together and pour the marinade into a flat bottom airtight container.
+Mix it all together and pour the marinade into a flat-bottomed airtight container.

 Pour 2 Tbsp sake over the fish to rinse off the salt.
-Gently pat dry with paper towel to remove the moisture.
-Do not wash the fish under water.
+Gently pat dry with a paper towel to remove the moisture.
+Do not wash the fish under running water.

-Place the fish in the container and coat both sides with the marinade.
+Place the fish in the container and coat both sides of the fish with the marinade.

-With your fingers, remove the marinade off the fish completely.
-Do not leave excess miso on the fish; otherwise, the fish will burn easily.
+With your fingers, wipe the marinade off the fish completely.
+Do not leave any excess marinade on the fish; otherwise, it will burn easily.
 At this point, you can individually wrap the fish with plastic wrap and store it in a freezer bag for up to 2-3 weeks.
 Defrost in the refrigerator before cooking.

 Place the fish skin side up on a baking sheet lined with parchment paper/silicone mat (for baking) or foil (for broiling).

-Preheat the oven to 425°F/218ºC with a rack placed in the center of the oven.
+Preheat the oven to 400°F (200ºC) with a rack placed in the center of the oven.
 For a convection oven, reduce the cooking temperature by 25ºF (15ºC).
-Bake the fish on the parchment paper until the surface is blistered and brown a bit, about 15-20 minutes.
-You do not need to flip.
+Bake the fish on the parchment paper until the surface is blistered and browned a bit, about 20 minutes.
+You do not need to flip the fish.

-Carefully remove the fish with a spatula, and remove any burnt miso around the fish.
+Carefully remove the fish with a spatula and remove any burnt miso from the fish.
 Serve immediately.
-I serve the fish with thinly sliced red radish and a small green leaf from my backyard for additional color.
+I serve the fish with thinly sliced red radishes and garnish it with a small green leaf from my backyard for additional color.